"All Things Work Together for Good" - 3 Important Truths in Romans 8:28

-“For those God foreknew, he also predestined to be conformed to the likeness of his Son, that he might be the firstborn among many brothers” (v.
-29).
+“For those God foreknew, He also predestined to be conformed to the likeness of his Son, that he might be the firstborn among many brothers” (Romans 8:29).

 My friend Billy was diagnosed with a brain tumor at age 35.
 Billy played college baseball, married his sweetheart, and fathered two handsome sons.
 Convinced of the truth of Romans 8:28 and 29, he chose to believe God had a good plan for his bad cancer.